henryschoemer/project-aac-game-team-b_bugfix_team6/documentation/docs/requirements/general-requirements.md

 - Next.js (React and TypeScript) - For building an interactive site that is also easily maintainable.

 **UI and Styling**
-- Tailwind CSS - Utility first framework for rapid styling.
+- Tailwind CSS - Utility first framework for styling.
 - ShadCN/UI - Prebuilt UI to speed up the development process
 - FramerMotion - Smooth animations for a better user experience.